- Watch this video with captions in English: Click the CC (closed captioning) button above.

-- EXPLORATION: We can learn about other cultures, both past and present;
+- Exploration: Learn about other cultures, both past and present;

-- IDENTITY: We can learn about our own cultures, and understand how our cultural lenses affect the way we see and interact with the world; and
+- Identity: Learn about our own cultures, and understand how our cultural lenses affect the way we see and interact with the world; and

-- EMPATHY: Our ultimate goal is to build intercultural empathy, to understand cultures in their own terms, to explore our commonalities, and learn from our differences.
+- Empathy: The ultimate goal is to build intercultural empathy, to understand cultures in their own terms, to explore our commonalities, and learn from our differences.

 What is the Multicultural Collection?